Evil-Project/Twinskaraoke/README.md

 Currently, Twinskaraoke is not yet available on the App Store.

-To install the app on your iPhone or iPad today, you must use testflight or build from source.
+To install the app on your iPhone or iPad today, you must use TestFlight or build from source.

 ## Install